nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 19-Mar-2023

+Working through the Java SE documentation on Streams.
+Code Fellows covered a little bit of this, but the added context and detail is interesting to learn about:

+- Remember that defining an array in Java uses braces to store the initializing values: `static final String[] myArr = { "alpha", "bravo", "charlie" };`

 ## Saturday 18-Mar-2023

 Completed a code challenge adding one Binary Tree to another.
 It was completely incidental that I ran into this challenge, and it just happened that designing a solution worked well in my current workload -- better than some other tasks would have.
 Key takeaways: